 The year 2176.
 Mars has been 84% terraformed towards an Earth-like atmosphere.
 A police train returns to the city of Chryse from a mission to a mining town to pick up wanted murderer James ‘Desolation’ Williams.
 However, aboard the train there is only a single survivor of the mission, Lieutenant Melanie Ballard.
 An enquiry is held to determine what happened, where Melanie tells her story:– Upon arriving, the squad found the town deserted with bodies of the townspeople having been decapitated and hung upside down.
 Desolation was one of a handful of survivors in the town’s jail.
 They were then attacked by the townspeople whose bodies had been taken over by the spirits of dead Martians who have been unleashed from a recently uncovered tomb and were determined to eliminate all outsiders on the planet.
 After the death of the commander, Melanie was forced to take command and join forces with Desolation and his gang in order to survive.

 There was a time when John Carpenter was one of the preeminent genre directors.
 Carpenter has turned out at least four indisputable genre classics – Dark Star (1974), Halloween (1978), Escape from New York (1981) and The Thing (1982).
 Since the mid 1980s though, John Carpenter’s position has slipped back to only the quite good and none of his output seems fired up in the way his earlier works were.
 Certainly, John Carpenter’s films no longer attract the same cult they used to.
-The 1990s has found Carpenter becoming less important as a genre director.
-He has not quite become as washed-up as Tobe Hooper – his films still at least get cinematic releases.
-The point in the 1980s when he was making a film a year has become filled with increasingly sporadic gaps and a number of projects that have failed to make it off the ground.
+The 1990s found Carpenter becoming less important as a genre director.
+He was not quite become as washed-up as Tobe Hooper – his films still at least received cinematic releases (although this was the last one of his to do so).
+The point in the 1980s when Carpenter was making a film a year became filled with increasingly sporadic gaps and a number of projects that have failed to make it off the ground.
 That said, John Carpenter is a talent who always makes an interesting film even when he is making a bad film.

 Ghosts of Mars is symptomatic of the modern John Carpenter.
 It was originally announced as part of the Mars movies trend of 2000 that included Mission to Mars (2000) and Red Planet (2000), but delays held its release up until a year later.
 When Ghosts of Mars finally did emerge, it definitely seemed one of John Carpenter’s weaker films.
 Even if its pre-publicity and trailer did not seem promising, one was sure that Carpenter would mount as a hard-bitten action film akin to Escape from New York.
 (In fact, it appears that the film originall started as the third Escape from New York film but Carpenter was forced to rewrite the script after the poor box-office performance of Escape from L.A.).